 Not an AF as COV because it involves recklessness.

 But best to seek 364 days or less in case outside the Ninth Circuit it would be charged as an AF as obstruction of justice.

 Ninth Circuit held not a CIMT due to three traffic violations alternative.
 If possible, plead specifically to three traffic violations per 2800.2(b), although legally this is not required.
 See Advice.

 Other Removal Grounds

 Advice and Comments

 Wanton disregard for safety can be demonstrated by three traffic violations, per 2800.2(b).
-That conduct is neither a COV nor a CIMT.
-The Ninth Cir held that 2800.2 is not divisible between this and other wanton disregard.
-This is good, because in 2020 the Supreme Court will consider whether recklessness can be a COV.
-See discussion of Borden v.
-US at PC 207.
+That conduct is not a CIMT under current law.
+The Ninth Cir held that 2800.2 is not divisible between three traffic offenses and other wanton disregard.
+This means that all 2800.2 convictions must be evaluated based on the ‘three traffic violation’ standard under the categorical approach.